-Summary of results

 Developmental nutritional environment can have long-term effects on an individual’s phenotype, including health.
 In this study we demonstrate that two types of larval nutritional stress reduce adult honey bee resilience to viral infection.
 When stressed with reduced quantity of nutrition as larvae, via an acute period of starvation, honey bee worker adults had lower mass than adults that had received a normal nutritional quantity.
 This did not affect adult mortality.
 However, when inoculated with Israeli Acute Paralysis Virus, adults that had received reduced nutritional quantity as larvae had lower survival.
 Similarly, nutritional quality experienced as larvae significantly affected adult success at surviving viral infection.
 When larvae were reared in colonies that were solely fed either a high quality or low quality pollen, there was no difference in adult mortality.
 However, IAPV infection caused an increase in mortality of bees that had been reared with a low quality pollen.
 Yet, IAPV infection did not affect survival for bees reared with a high quality diet.
 Thus, a high quality larval diet rescued the lethal effects of adult IAPV infection.

 In this study, we reproduced two nutritional stress scenarios that honey bee colonies commonly face.
 In Experiment 1, with acute starvation, we manipulated the pollen quantity that developing workers received.
 Both natural conditions and managerial practices can cause lapses in a colony’s pollen resources (Scofield and Mattila 2015) that result in a reduction of larval nutritional quantity.
 Poor weather greatly reduces pollen forager intake and results in reduced nursing behavior (Crailsheim et al. 1999).
 The acute starvation experienced by larvae in our experiment may reflect the reduced nursing received by workers in natural pollen dearth.
 However, a potentially important discrepancy between our study and natural conditions is that, by restricting nurse access to larvae, social interaction in addition to food transfer was paused.
 Thus, we cannot completely disentangle the effects of acute starvation from social isolation on the long-term health of workers in our study.
 However, in Experiment 2 we manipulated the nutritional quality that larvae received, presumably without perturbing their social interactions with nurses.
 Commercially owned honey bee colonies often face poor quality forage, including a lack of diverse forage, since they are housed at agricultural locations dominated by monoculture.
 This limited diversity of forage is associated with indicators of poor colony health, including hive weight and nurse bee lipid content (Dolezal et al. 2019b; St Clair et al. 2020).
 Additionally, commercial hives are highly susceptible to the spread of pests and pathogens because they are kept in close proximity in high density apiaries and returning foragers often enter the wrong hive (Free 1958; Seeley and Smith 2015).
 As much as 40% of a colony’s workers may “drift” to neighboring hives (Jay 1965).
 Furthermore, Geffre et al. (2020) demonstrated that guard bees are less aggressive to unfamiliar bees inoculated with IAPV than to uninfected bees.
 Thus, IAPV-infected bees may actually drift between colonies more frequently than healthy bees, resulting in a rapid spread of viral infection across apiaries (Geffre et al. 2020).
 Our results show that the dual stressors of deceased diet quality and increase viral lodes that commercial hives commonly face are compounding.